Definition of Anapest

 Like the leaves of the forest when Autumn hath blown…

 For the Angel of Death spread his wings on the blast…

-Byron has written this poem in anapestic tetrameter pattern that consists of four anapests in each line.
-Here in this extract, anapests are marked in bold.
-The entire poem has the same pattern, where the first two syllables are unstressed followed by a third stressed syllable.
+Byron has written this poem in anapestic tetrameter pattern, which consists of four anapests in each line.
+In this extract, anapests are marked in bold.
+The entire poem has the same pattern, where the first two syllables are unstressed, followed by a third stressed syllable.

 My right there is none to dispute;

 From the centre all round to the sea,

 I am lord of the fowl and the brute.

 Oh, solitude! where are the charms…